FrozenBurrito/id3stego/readme.md

 * (minor) Linux build and release
 * (minor/patch) Add check for tag size > 256mb, instead of relying on error propagation
 * (minor/patch) Add pre-check re whether audio file (ex: -a test.mp3) and specified other file (-o test.jpg) are in same working directory as id3stego.exe (or alternatives, e.g., output file pre-fix --> postfix + ensuring full path is not used to write output and extracted files)
-* (major) Add support for other files of size > 16mb (max id3v2 frame size) by embedding data into multiple frames (note: id3v2 tag size of 256mb)
+* (major) Add support for other files of size > 16mb (max id3v2 frame size) by embedding data into multiple frames (note: id3v2 max tag size of 256mb)
 * (major) GUI -- immediate mode GUIs, like [egui](https://github.com/emilk/egui), are cool!

-## License

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.

 ## Helpful Links